60 Creative and Simple Ways to Save Money

 Tip: Don't wait to repair or replace expensive appliances when you're at the mercy of a repair company.
 Purchase a new furnace in the spring or summer and the A/C unit in the winter when prices are lower.
 To keep up with maintenance, you can buy an annual plan that includes two tune-ups for as low as $139 through Home Depot.

-You may think your getting a bargain for a large bag of pet food for cheap.
+You may think you're getting a bargain for a large bag of pet food for cheap.
 You'll think again when that food puts your pet's health at risk.

 Cheaper pet food is similar to junk food for people.
 A poor diet will increase your chances of health problems that will lead to expensive veterinary bills down the road.

-Tip: Check pet store and manufacturer's websites for coupons and discounts.
+Tip: Check pet store and manufacturer's websites to compare prices.

 Tip: Buy fresh vegetables you can use in more than one dish.
 Also, bagged fruits such as oranges or apples are generally priced lower than when you buy individually.